How to Care for and Train Your Social Media Strategy

 Identification Tags: Hashtags

 Part of the growth will come with using appropriate hashtags that will help your audience find your content.
-We have an entire post dedicated to this entire subject.
+We have a blog post and a free ebook dedicated to this subject.

 As the old adage goes: “You can’t manage what you can’t measure.”
 Establish the metrics for growth.
 Set up appropriate goals with tools to measure impact.
 Be sure to measure the correct metrics per social media channel.
 See our blog post on this topic for more information.